Windows and Insulated Glass

 Modern windows with thermal-break frames are now available in wood, aluminum, steel, vinyl or fiberglass and in nearly any shape.
 IGUs can be custom ordered to suit almost any need.
 Various thermal configurations are available and even special optical coatings to reduce damaging UV rays.
 Integrated blinds can also be ordered that come sandwiched between the glass panels and remain clean forever.

 Hawaiian and other tropical resorts began using moveable glass walls long ago.
-These allowed entire “wall” areas to be opened up from floor to ceiling to the outdoors.
+Entire “wall” areas could be opened up Alfresco-style from floor to ceiling.
 Occupants could enjoy the outdoors while sitting at the dining table or lounging on a couch in the living room.
 In bad weather, the glass wall would slide closed and the view was never interrupted.

 Residential architects have begun including engineered glass walls into dream home applications.
 As a result they were very much on the “must-have” list for most custom home designs by 2017.
 When incorporated into the overall design, nothing takes advantage of gorgeous views better than disappearing walls of glass.
 And to further reinforce the experience, even the floor and ceiling tracks should be minimal, or better yet, invisible.

 At first window-walls were fairly rare and only available from specialty companies.
 But now almost every major window maker offers ultra-large glass wall systems.
 These are basically giant sliding doors.
 Sizes are more restricted but they can provide a similar appearance at an affordable price.
 Above is an example of just such an application and you can see why these large window walls are so popular.

-Today windows should be considered and selected as permanent parts of the buildings architecture.
-And not simply replaceable fixtures.
+Windows are a permanent part of the buildings structure and architecture, and are no longer simply replaceable fixtures.
 Windows and their insulated glass units are now integral parts of the insulated wall system that provide protection, light, visibility, ventilation and egress.